 A third non-foliated rock is hornfels identified by its dense, fine grained, hard, blocky or splintery texture composed of several silicate minerals.
 Crystals in hornfels grow smaller with metamorphism, and become so small that specialized study is required to identify them.
 These are common around intrusive igneous bodies and are hard to identify.
 The protolith of hornfels can be even harder to distinguish, which can be anything from mudstone to basalt.

 6.3 Metamorphic Grade

-As with igneous processes in the Earth’s upper mantle, metamorphic rocks form at different zones of pressure (depth) and temperature as shown on the pressure-temperature (P-T) diagram.
+As with igneous processes, metamorphic rocks form at different zones of pressure (depth) and temperature as shown on the pressure-temperature (P-T) diagram.
 The term facies is an objective description of a rock.
 In metamorphic rocks facies are groups of minerals called mineral assemblages.
 The names of metamorphic facies on the pressure-temperature diagram reflect minerals and mineral assemblages that are stable at these pressures and temperatures and provide information about the metamorphic processes that have affected the rocks.
 This is useful when interpreting the history of a metamorphic rock.

 In the late 1800s, British geologist George Barrow mapped zones of index minerals in different metamorphic zones of an area that underwent regional metamorphism.
 Barrow outlined a progression of index minerals, named the Barrovian Sequence, that represents increasing metamorphic grade: chlorite (slates and phyllites) -> biotite (phyllites and schists) -> garnet (schists) -> staurolite (schists) -> kyanite (schists) -> sillimanite (schists and gneisses).